aigle-levant/notes/_posts/js/2024-12-09-js-promise.md

 ## Syntax

+> [!note]
-> *A callback used to initialize the promise.
-This callback is passed two arguments: **a resolve callback** used to resolve the promise with a value or the result of another promise, and **a reject callback** used to reject the promise with a provided reason or error.* - VS Code definition of a `Promise` object
+> *A callback is used to initialize the promise.
+This callback is passed two arguments: **a resolve callback** used to resolve the promise with a value or the result of another promise, and **a reject callback** used to reject the promise with a provided reason or error.*
+>
+> - VS Code definition of a `Promise` object

 A `Promise` has two parts - the producing part and the consuming part.